Joe-Collins-1986/Hangman/README.md

    * Additional words and topics to be added to the hangman game.
       - **REVIEW - Option to add additional lists to the game and increase the existing lists.
 Code written to make this addition easy to implement.**
    * Allow for scores to be recorded and stored into a leader board.
-      - **REVIEW - For future enhancements utilising back-end development, it would be good to store user data and scores to generate a leader board encouraging re-use and competition between users..**
+      - **REVIEW - For future enhancements utilising back-end development, it would be good to store user data and scores to generate a leader board encouraging re-use and competition between users.**
    * Additional games and puzzles added to the site.
       - **REVIEW - Use the site to develop a range of similar games with a consistent aesthetic appeal.**
    * Generate advertisement revenue through the site.
       - **REVIEW - Once web traffic is sufficient use the site to advertise products and services.
-This must be done in a way to minimise the negative impact on user experience..**
+This must be done in a way to minimise the negative impact on user experience.**

    ---
    </details>